jishnupramod/expert-python/README.md

 # expert-python
-An experiment to unleash Python's power Acknowledgement :- Tim from Tech With Tim
+An experiment to unleash Python's power.
+Acknowledgement :- Tim from Tech With Tim